New South Wales Emergency Department Wait Times

 What are the current ED wait times in New South Wales?

-This page shows live emergency department wait times for 20 public hospitals across New South Wales.
-Data is sourced from NSW Health and updated hourly.
+This page shows live emergency department wait times for 21 public and private hospitals across New South Wales.
+Data is sourced from NSW Health and Healthscope and refreshed throughout the day.
 Wait times vary by hospital and time of day.

 How accurate are the patient counts shown?

-The data comes directly from NSW Health and reflects the number of patients who have been triaged and are waiting for treatment at the time of the last update.
+The data comes directly from NSW Health and Healthscope and reflects the number of patients who have been triaged and are waiting for treatment at the time of the last update.
 Counts can change rapidly between updates.
-A reading of zero does not necessarily mean the ED is empty — patients already being treated are not counted as waiting.
+A reading of zero does not necessarily mean the ED is empty, patients already being treated are not counted as waiting.

 What does the demand level (Low / Medium / High) mean?